gtumedei/irs-project/README.md

 ### Light chasing with obstacle avoidance
 `src/LightChasingMode`

-In order to equip the robot with two light sensors, we purchased an extension kit so that we could implement the light chasing mode mixed with obstacle avoidance.
-This is an extension of the previous control program and implements, in addition to wandering and obstacle avoidance, an new behavior for phototaxis.
+The last control program is an extension of the previous one and implements, in addition to wandering and obstacle avoidance, an new behavior for phototaxis/light chasing.
+In order to implement this behavior, we purchased an [extension kit](https://www.makeblock.com/mbot-add-on-packs-interactive-light-sound) by Makeblock and equipped the robot with two light sensors included in it.

 **Design and development**

-The control program, in this case, is composed by three behaviors: wandering, obstacle avoidance and light chasing.
-The first two are identical to the obstacle avoidance controller.
-The third one is, from a high level perspective, pretty simple: if the two sensors detect the same light level, the robot moves forward, otherwise it turns toward the direction of the sensor with the highest light value.
+The wandering and obstacle avoidance implementation is identical to the previous controller.
+A for phototaxis, it is, from a high level perspective, pretty simple: if the two sensors detect the same light level, the robot moves forward, otherwise it turns toward the direction of the sensor with the highest light value.

 To establish the light levels at which the robot starts ($chase$) and stops ($done$) chasing the source, we decided to make it perform a preliminary check on startup.
 In this phase, the robot moves in a 360° spin and saves the highest detected light level ($value$).
 It then uses the following formulas to compute the required values: